Vietnam.vn - Nền tảng quảng bá Việt Nam

 Apple

-Apple has restricted employees from using ChatGPT and third-party AI tools over concerns about confidential data leaks.
+Apple has restricted employees from using ChatGPT and third-party AI tools due to concerns about confidential data leaks.
 The iPhone maker has also asked employees not to use the Copilot automated software writing program developed by GitHub and OpenAI.
 Apple is working on its own AI tools under the leadership of John Giannandrea, a former Google executive.

 Bank of America